 In order to make the most out of the 10 days we have on Bali, I think the best approach is to book accommodation in around 3 locations.
 You get to experience different areas and when doing day trips you will not need to travel that far.
 Staying each night in a different location can be stressful since you need to pack and checkout so with 3 nights per location you get a nice balance.

-When selecting the locations where to stay you first need to know what you want to do.
+When selecting the locations where to stay you first need to know what you want to do and what is located in each area.

 Sanur is Bali’s oldest upscale resort area and is a mature beach-side town.
 Despite the abundance of restaurants and accommodation, it has a quiet and relaxed feel to it.
 In general terms, it is more expensive than Kuta but cheaper than Seminyak.

-I’m including Kuta on the list even though it’s not really a place I would recommend for families.
+I’m including Kuta on the list even though it’s more of an area for partying than for families.

 Kuta is the best-known tourist area on Bali and offers a decent surfing beach, despite being chronically overdeveloped.
 Visitors who feel overwhelmed by aggressive hawkers, American fast food and traffic jams should base themselves further along the coast towards nearby Seminyak.
-Kuta is still a fun destination for a big night of bar and club-hopping.
+Kuta is still a fun destination for bar and club-hopping.

 The next town north of Legian, Seminyak is more upmarket.
 The atmosphere is much more laid-back than Kuta, and the beach, in particular, is quieter during the day.
 Seminyak is also the spa and boutique shopping capital of Bali.

-Ubud is the center of art and dance in the foothills, with an interesting small palace, monkey forest, and lots of arts and crafts shops.
+Ubud is the center of art and dance in the center of Bali, with an interesting small palace, monkey forest, and lots of arts and crafts shops.

 Amed is an area of peaceful, traditional fishing villages featuring black sand beaches, coral reefs, and excellent freediving/diving.